Bolek Polívka: Career

 Polívka first started appearing in films in the 1960s.
 He graduated from the Janáček Academy of Music and Performing Arts in Brno in 1971, in the play Podivné odpoledne dr. Zvonka Burkeho ("The Strange Afternoon of Dr. Zvonek Burke") by Ladislav Smoček.
 In 1969 he co-founded Divadlo Husa na provázku (Goose on a String Theatre) in Brno, and founded his own theatre in the same city, Divadlo Bolka Polívky (Bolek Polívka Theatre), in 1993.
 He is one of the best-known exponents of Czech mime and frequently appears with foreign theatre ensembles.

 Polívka's work as writer, director and mime artist is inspired by clown comedy, Commedia dell'arte, and early comedy films, but he occasionally introduces voice and words into his performances, thereby crossing over into a form of "total acting".

-Polívka has worked with the Czech director Vladimír Sís, and since the 1980s he has regularly collaborated with Věra Chytilová, who often casts him in the lead roles of her "moralistic comedies".
+Polívka worked with the Czech director Vladimír Sís until the latter's death in 2001.
+He also regularly collaborated with Věra Chytilová from the 1980s until her death in 2014, starring in the lead role in several of her "moralistic comedies".

 In 1997 he was awarded the Czech Lion and voted Best Actor at the Karlovy Vary International Film Festival for his performance as the priest Holý in Forgotten Light (Zapomenuté světlo).
 Polívka received a second Czech Lion for his role in the 2000 film Divided We Fall (Musíme si pomáhat) by Jan Hřebejk.
 The film was also nominated for the Academy Award for Best Foreign Language Film.

 Polívka also presents two television shows, Manéž Bolka Polívky ("Bolek Polívka's Arena") and Bolkoviny, both for Czech Television.